florentina-ardean/sudoku/README.md

 * Summary of set up

 You need to have/install:
--git	- tested with git 2.7.1.windows.2
+-git	(tested with git 2.7.1.windows.2)
--maven 	- tested with apache-maven-3.0.5
+-maven 	(tested with apache-maven-3.0.5)
--tomcat - tested with apache-tomcat-8.0.30 (or any other web server)
+-tomcat (tested with apache-tomcat-8.0.30) - or any other web server

 * Configuration